Shou/blog/_posts/2016-10-27-Type-Operators.md

 You'd want to use type-level combinators for the same reasons you'd want them at the value-level: they're syntactic conveniences.
 They often strip parentheses away, or shave charcters off.

-## Inspiration

-I've tried to take as much from already existing operators as possible so that the library should be familiar to any users who've dealt with value-level combinators in `base`.
-Applicative patterns such as `<$>` and `<*>` are for example possible, but without the applicative-ness of it.
+Some operators should be familiar to any users who've dealt with value-level combinators in `base`.
+Applicative patterns such as `<$>` with `<*>` are for example possible, but without the applicative-ness of it.

 ```haskell
 type (<*>) f a = f a